 By Boaz Blackie Keizire

+The AATS will be an important tool for monitoring the progress we are making.
+However, the progress must not only be rooted in the technical aspects but should also trace the changes in livelihoods and this is why leaders should pay more interest.
 The ultimate goal remains to dispel the myth that scorecards are complicated documents whose aim is to vilify non-performers while rewarding success.
 The leaders’ meeting in Malabo rightly confirmed that Africa is moving into a space where competition in development no longer matters, and that the failure of some countries adversely affects the reputation of the region as a whole.